sydjango-org/sydjango-content/static-pages/speakers.md

 ### Use examples and analogues

-Use real-world examples to illustrate what you speaking about and consider adding analogies, good analogies can make your talk more engaging.
+Use real-world examples to illustrate what you are speaking about and consider adding analogies.
+Good analogies can make your talk more engaging.

 ### Just be yourself